Let’s just start by saying the US copyright office needs to hire better web developers.

 Meaning, if you co-wrote some of the songs and not others, those have to be registered separately.
 And if you are releasing these on a label or with a band, those have to be registered separately.

-This cost-saving process (10 songs for $55) only works if all songs are written by the same person (or people) AND that person (or people) are releasing the songs on an album with the same publication date (in the future).
+This cost-saving process (20 songs for $85) only works if all songs are written by the same person (or people).

 These songs can NOT have been released yet.
 You have to do this BEFORE you release this album.